20-foot Containers: How to Load, Dimensions, Measurements and Capacity

 Moving abroad all sounds very exciting until you’re loading a 20ft container with furniture.
 But don’t worry, it’s way less stressful than it sounds.
 In fact, it’s actually pretty fun.
-You get your friends round to help you, put the kettle on and make a whole morning of it.
+You get your friends round to help you, put the kettle on and make a morning of it.
 Shipping containers are actually quite beautiful when you get close to them, and having one delivered to your house is a very special experience.
-A 20ft container is obviously made of strong stuff, but that doesn’t mean the things inside are 100% protected.
+These containers are made of strong stuff, but that doesn’t mean the things inside are 100% protected.

-You can’t really plan what you’re bringing until you know how much fits inside a 20ft container.
+You can’t really plan what you’re taking until you know how much fits inside a 20ft container.
 Let’s start with its basic dimensions.

 20ft Container | Size |